-If you compare the price of a sensor to that of test strips for the same usage period (14 days), and you are routinely doing less than 8 glucose checks per day, then some people may feel that the cost of using the Libre is high.
-(Assuming a sensor cost of CA$89 each (as of January 2018), and an average test strip cost of CA$0.75/strip).
-But once again, it’s all about perspective…
+If you compare the price of a Libre/Libre 2 sensor to that of test strips for the same usage period (14 days), and you are routinely doing less than 8 glucose checks per day, you may feel that the cost of using the Libre is high.
+(Assuming a sensor cost of CA$97 each and an average test strip cost of CA$0.75/strip).
+But once again, it’s all about perspective...

 Other Possible Limitations of Libre: